Note that the dining plan will return starting January 8, 2024

-There are three different dining plans offered by Disney:
+There are four different dining plans offered by Disney:

 The dining plan can definitely be confusing.
 As a quick and easy rule, a quick service restaurant is one where you order from a counter and find your own seating.
 A table service restaurant is one where you can make a reservation ahead of time, and a waiter is there to serve you.
 The snack credits can be used at many different places.
 You will find snack booths around the parks.
 You can also use snack credits at stores that sell snacks and drinks (such as general stores at your resort).